Export Functions

 Conclusion

 Exporting functions in C++ plugins is straightforward when you follow Plugify's conventions and best practices.
-By using the PLUGIN_API macro, adhering to type conventions, and describing functions in the plugin manifest, you can create robust and interoperable plugins.
-For more advanced use cases, such as handling callbacks or returning C++ objects, use the techniques outlined in this guide.
+By using the PLUGIN_API macro, adhering to type conventions, and optionally automating manifest generation with clang-doc and the Python parser, you can create robust and interoperable plugins with minimal manual effort.
+For more advanced use cases, such as handling callbacks or working with enums, the automated parser provides complete type information including enum structures and function prototypes.